itchio/itch-docs/integrating/compatibility-policy.md

 All tiers below platinum have the following inconvenients:

 * **No automatic upgrades**.
-With different uploads, there's no way for the itch app to tell _for sure_ what needs to be upgraded to what, so it just doesn't update at all.[^4]
+With different uploads, there's no way for the itch app to tell _for sure_ what needs to be upgraded to what, so it just doesn't update at all.
 * **No integrity check** - it's reinstall or nothing.

 However, installs still don't require additional disk space, or administrator privileges, and uninstalls are instant.